anddtran/todo_py/readme.txt

-Press enter to open pop up to add task.
-Press enter to add task in that window.
+Press enter to open pop up to add task to entry box.

 You can press backspace to delete any highlighted task.
 Arrow keys can navigate through list.

-Escape key can close popup window and the main window.
+Escape key can close the main window.
+Tab to switch between entry box and list box

-All tasks will be saved to tasks.txt
+All tasks will be saved to tasks.txt to be accessed next time.